Documentation, dev teams, and the Definition of Done

 With the right tools and processes, documentation is a different task at this point.
 Adopting Continuous Documentation with Swimm’s platform makes documentation less hard, less stressful, and less of a chore.

 If you’re using Swimm, including code documentation in the DoD is gonna be your ticket.
-We invite you to try it out for yourself with our free beta.
+We invite you to sign up for a free Swimm demo.

 In the end, a DoD is all about trust – across your team and your whole organization.
 And, as it turns out, that’s also one of the major benefits of developer documentation.
 Two goals, perfectly in sync.